How can songs and music help you learn French?

 Start with simple songs that are easy to understand.
 Repetition of lyrics can help you learn new words and improve your pronunciation.

-It’s easy to follow and remember lyrics that are simple and repetitive.
-It’s fun to practice and develop better listening and speaking skills.
+Simple and repetitive lyrics are easy to follow and remember.
+They’re also fun to practice and develop better listening and speaking skills.

 2. Find songs you enjoy